tjay1760/The-coding-challenge/progess.md

 you can derive functions from the carryed function carrying can also help one create higher order functions
 ### Day 12
+In javascript classes are basically syntatic sugar for prototype inheritance